- This blog post was originally published on 12/14/2015 and was updated on 6/21/2019

-So there’s no time like the present to take action to improve email deliverability.
-Here are 17 things you can do to increase the likelihood that your email message will get into your recipients’ inboxes, where hopefully they will open, click, and engage with you and your brand.
+Check out our list of 17 deliverability best practices that can help increase the likelihood that your email message will get into your recipients’ inboxes, where hopefully they will open, click, and engage with you and your brand.

 - Use double opt-in.
-Double opt-in is compliant with laws like CASL and CAN SPAM.
-It generally requires that the recipient click on an activation email that you send.
+Double opt-in is compliant with laws like CASL and CAN-SPAM.
+It generally requires that the recipient clicks on an activation email that you send.
 It can also set up a pattern of engagement.

 - Make your from and subject line explicitly you and true to the message.
 If the message is not “from” your brand, it should be from a person at your brand.
 The subject line should also clearly reflect the content of the message.